Use the Live iPhone Camera Filters to Add Flair to Your Photos

 Photos taken with a live filter will be saved to the Camera Roll using that filter.
 Be aware that this filter becomes the new default setting until you change it again, or set it back to the default “Normal” mode.

-The 8 Different Camera Filters
+The 8 Different Camera Filters on iPhone and iPad

 There are eight filters to choose from, and while all are fairly subtle they vary quite a bit.
 You’ll find they’re generally broken into three groups with distinct filtering effects; black and white, subtle variations (including none), and retro.
 They’re roughly described as follows, but you’re better off opening the Camera and seeing for yourself: